MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-containers-enable-external-registry-for-docker-hub.md

 :::image type="content" source="{source}" alt-text="{alt-text}":::

-1. Generate Access Token for this user to enable a secure connection for the Defender for Containers Docker Hub connector to your organization's Docker Hub account.
-Save this access token for later use to configure the Defender for Containers Docker Hub connector.
+1. Generate an access token for this user to enable the Defender for Cloud Docker Hub connector to securely connect to your organization's Docker Hub account.
+Save this access token for later use to configure the Defender for Cloud Docker Hub connector.

 :::image type="content" source="{source}" alt-text="{alt-text}":::

 :::image type="content" source="{source}" alt-text="{alt-text}":::

-1. Invite the dedicated user to be the type “Member” of your Docker Hub organization, with “Read-Only” permissions.
+1. Invite the dedicated user to be of the type “Member” in your Docker Hub organization, with “Read-Only” permissions.

 :::image type="content" source="{source}" alt-text="{alt-text}":::